yuvipaloozie/Regime-Aware-Sector-Trading/README.md

 * **The Rotation:** Different industry sectors (e.g., Technology vs. Utilities) have different sensitivities to these macro phases.

 ### Structural Engineering Solutions
 This project hypothesizes that robust systems design is more critical than complex deep learning.
 A well designed system is hgihly interpretable, allowing for transparency when making investment decisions.
-We explicitly engineer solutions to map directly to operational constraints:
+We explicitly engineer solutions to map directly to operational constraints such that this strategy can be safely deployed in a production environment.

 | Operational Risk | Pipeline Engineering |
 | :--- | :--- |
 | **Label Switching** |  **State-Order Enforced HMM:** We wrap the `GaussianHMM` engine to intercept parameters post-training.
 We force a monotonic rearrangement of internal tracking arrays by anchoring them to a volatility index ($\mu_{\text{State}0} < \mu_{\text{State}1}$). |
 | **Walk-Forward Leakage** | **Rolling Normalization:** Normalization parameters ($\mu$, $\sigma$) are computed strictly inside progressive walk-forward sliding training frames.
 The global data matrix is *never* parsed during scaling. |
 | **Cross-Sectional Leakage** | **Shift Alignment:** Ensures cross-sectional alpha targets are aligned up to the current operational index without look-forward artifacts from concurrent alternative sectors. |

-The utilization of these defensive programming constraints allows for an extremely interpretable, production-ready ML model that can be safely deployed to live execution.

 ## Data Source and Processing
 * **Source:** [FRED (Federal Reserve Economic Data)](https://fred.stlouisfed.org/) and [Yahoo Finance](https://finance.yahoo.com/).